Physical Human-Robot Interaction Control of an Upper Limb Exoskeleton with a Decentralized Neuro-Adaptive Control Scheme: Conclusion

 \section{Conclusion}

-Considering the safety of human operator in physical human-robot interaction of upper limb exoskeleton, this study designed an RBFNN-based adaptive decentralized controller that ensures the safety of human operator by considering unknown robot and human model uncertainty, actuator dynamics constraints and uncertainty, along with unknown disturbance rejection.
-The Employed VDC scheme helped to break down the entire complex system into subsystems and design the controller at the subsystem level.
-The changes in control action of each subsystem do not affect other subsystems, resulting in a robust control method.
-In addition, estimating human exogenous force and inertial parameter of human arm and considering them in the control law increased the performance of designed controller and made it adaptable for different human operator.
+Considering the safety of human operators in the physical human-robot interaction of upper limb exoskeleton, this study designed a robust RBFNN-based adaptive decentralized controller that ensures the safety of human operators by considering unknown robot and human model uncertainty, actuator dynamics constraints and uncertainties.
+The employed VDC scheme helped to break down the entire complex system into subsystems and design the controller at the subsystem level.
+Estimating HET and inertial parameters of the human arm and considering them in the control law increased the performance of the designed controller and made it robust and adaptable to different human operators.
 In order to apply constraints on states and guarantee physical safety, the control law is modified using the barrier Lyapunov function.
-Stability of the entire system under designed control law is analysed by means of virtual stability and VPFs, and the asymptotic stability is established.
-Finally, both the numerical and experimental results are exploited to examine the performance of designed controller.
-As it can be concluded from the results section, the proposed controller demonstrated excellent performance in stabilizing the system and accomplishing the control objectives.
-Moreover, the numerical and experimental results of PD controller are utilized to compare it with proposed controller.
-Results display that the proposed controller establishes the control objectives with nearly zero error and requires low torque, which ensures the physical safety of human operator and outperforms PD control method.
+It is shown that having BLF for state constraint along with RBFNNs for estimating unknown disturbance and model uncertainty increased the robustness and performance of the proposed controller in comparison to the original VDC.
+The stability of the entire system under the designed control law is analyzed by means of virtual stability and VPFs, and asymptotic stability is established.
+Finally, experimental results are performed to examine the robustness and performance of the proposed controller.
+As is demonstrated in the results section, the presented controller demonstrated excellent performance in stabilizing the system and accomplishing the control objectives in the presence of unknown uncertainties and disturbances in comparison to PD and PID controllers.